 Reilly Chang is an administrative assistant for the International and Executive Programs (IEP) at UC Berkeley’s College of Natural Resources.
-She is currently an undergraduate in her second year, pursuing degrees in Applied Mathematics and Economics.
+She is currently an undergraduate in her third year, pursuing degrees in Applied Mathematics and Economics.

 She is originally from Orange County in Southern California and enjoys playing basketball, going to concerts, and trying new food places in her free time.

 Diana D. Arce Reyna

 Diana Arce Reyna is a graduate student assistant at the International & Executive Programs and a Master of Development Practice graduate student at the College of Natural Resources.